Bake or Break

 • Jam – Spread a little of your favorite jam or preserves on top of half of the baked and cooled cookies, and then top with another cookie to make sandwich cookies.

-overhead view of cutout shortbread cookies scattered on a countertop
+Overhead view of cutout shortbread cookies scattered on a countertop.

 How to Store

-Once cooled, the cookies can be stored in an airtight container up to a week.
-Their ability to stay fresh so long makes them great for gifting and for enjoying over several days.
+Once cooled, the cookies can be stored in an airtight container for up to a week.
+Their ability to stay fresh for so long makes them great for gifting and for enjoying over several days.

 How to Freeze